tillbaum/pytiba/README.md

  +   with papersize format automatically matching the sheetsize format
  +   Sheetview selection is made either by selecting Sheets in Project Browser before the script is run or by Sheet-Selection-Dialog (Fig. 1).

+### Recommended pdfprinter
+The pdfprinter must be configured.
-Automatic Filenaming only works with the free PDFCreator printer (pdfforge.org).
-It must be configured:
+Automatic Filenaming only works best with free PDFCreator printer (pdfforge.org).
+Filenaming and the correct Filpath output is supported.
+Other printers that have been tested: Adobe PDF, bullzip PDF Printer.

 <img src="https://github.com/tillbaum/pytiba/blob/master/pytiba%20documentation/pdf_export/PDFCreator%20ProfileSettings.png" alt="alt text" width="720" height="480">

-(PDFCreator Version 3.2.1, there is a newer version available)

-It also works with older version, see http://wrw.is/using-free-pdf-printer-rtv-xporter-pro-automatic-batch-pdf-naming-revit/
+(PDFCreator Version 3.2.1, there is a newer version available) It also works with older version, see http://wrw.is/using-free-pdf-printer-rtv-xporter-pro-automatic-batch-pdf-naming-revit/

 Sheet Selection Dialog